Political views of Generation Z: Voting patterns

 According to Sean Simpsons of Ipsos, people are more likely to vote when they have more at stake, such as children to raise, homes to maintain, and income taxes to pay.
 The generational gap of political positions could be due to the fact that today's youths grew up in different sociopolitical environments to their parents and grandparents - environments which make them more likely to go to university, correlating with socially liberal views on certain issues.
 Since Gen Z are the second generation to own less than their predecessors at the same age, after Millennials, economically redistributive policies tend to be popular with the generation.

-In recent years, a political gender gap between Gen Z men and women emerged, with Gen Z men leaning towards conservatism and right-wing populism, and women leaning towards support for progressive and left-wing policies and left-wing populism, a gap that has been detected by various research and numerous countries, but more predominantly in Argentina, Brazil, the United States and South Korea.
+In recent years, a political gender gap between Gen Z men and women emerged, with Gen Z men leaning towards conservatism and right-wing populism, and women leaning towards support for liberal policies and left-wing populism, a gap that has been detected by various research and numerous countries, but more predominantly in Argentina, Brazil, the United States and South Korea.

-In South Korea, men under 40 and especially under 30 tend to have strong anti-feminist tendencies, dubbed Idaenam.
-South Koreans under 40 tend to have more conservative views as opposed to people in their 40s and 50s, but less so than the voters 60 and older.